jadetyrer/tender/README.md

 ![trello](docs/trello-7.png)

 I managed to meet all the requirements for the MVP for Tender but there other features I would like to add moving forward.
 Due to time constraints the rating feature will be added at a later date.
 All of the main functionality is working and bugs have been fixed.
 Tracking my application in Trello meant all tasks could be logged and addressed in a timely manner.

+Hints:
+list of routes for site map?
+List the pages

+As a potential employee I would like to find a job at an event by viewing and searching the events and the positions and clicking apply

+difference between schema and ERD